AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Envelop icon

-Rideshare companies offer insurance coverage for drivers when you’ve accepted a ride or are transporting passengers1.
-However, they provide limited insurance coverage if you’re waiting for a ride request.
+Rideshare companies offer insurance coverage for drivers when you’ve accepted a ride or are transporting passengers.2 However, they provide limited insurance coverage if you’re waiting for a ride request.

 The period while the app is on and you’re waiting for a request is often called Period 1.
 During Period 1, rideshare companies only provide minimal insurance coverage.
-At the same time, your personal car insurance may not cover accidents during Period 1 either2.
-If you get into a car accident while the app is on, you are technically a contractor for Uber or Lyft, so your personal insurance company won’t pay any claims.
+At the same time, your personal car insurance may not cover accidents during Period 1 either.3 This period is sometimes referred to as an insurance gap; if you get into a car accident while the app is on, you are technically a contractor for Uber or Lyft, so your personal insurance company won’t pay any claims.

 You must tell your insurance company that you use your car for commercial purposes.
 They could cancel your policy if you don’t disclose that you drive for Uber or Lyft.